Baggage Shipping to Australia

 send golf clubs to Australia

 You can send golf clubs to Australia with Send My Bag and so avoid any oversized or overweight baggage fees from your airline.
 There are several great golf courses to enjoy in Australia, such as Darwin Golf Club, Alice Springs Golf Club and The Australian Golf Club.
 Since you can use your own golf clubs you will be able to enjoy playing golf to the full.
-Make sure you find out how best to package your items by visiting our 'FAQs' page, before you send your golf clubs to Australia.
+Read our guide on how to send golf clubs to find out about the best way to package your items..

 Removals to Australia